Apply to HM Revenue and Customs (HMRC) if you want to defer (delay) paying your National Insurance contributions.

-You can defer Class 2 for the 2014 to 2015 tax year if you’re likely to earn more than £805 a week as an employee.
+You can defer Class 2 contributions for the 2014 to 2015 tax year if you’re likely to earn £805 or more a week as an employee.

 How to defer

 Send form CA72B to HMRC before the deadline.
-Read the guidance notes to help you fill in the form.
+The address is on the form.

 For the 2014 to 2015 tax year you must apply before 5 April 2015.
 If you apply after this date HMRC will only let you defer your Class 4 contributions.